ohxeighty/fuzzer/writeup.md

 - The JPG mutator disassembles the sample input using the standard JPG file format into fields
 - Each field may be randomly mutated before being repacked
 	- Mutate a random field generally
-	- Append new rows of random strings
-	- Replace existing rows with random strings
+	- Swap the position of one field with another at random